giordyb/yun_rower/README.md

 # README #

-This is a WaterRower replacement monitor that runs on a Arduino Yun with an LCD Shield
+This project is a replacement for the WaterRower A1 monitor.
+It runs on a Arduino Yun with an LCD Shield on top.

 ![IMG_6143.jpg](https://bitbucket.org/repo/XdXBrG/images/1518004658-IMG_6143.jpg)